 The shrine at Velankanni.
 Picture by Raina Lopes

-If possible (and traveling for a short distance), carry homemade food and a lot of clean water bottles.
-If carrying home-cooked food is not possible, at least ensure the hygiene of food that you choose to consume.
-Never carry or eat something which will drive your bowels crazy.
+If possible (and travelling for a short distance), carry homemade food and a lot of clean water bottles.
+If carrying home-cooked food is not possible, at least ensure the hygiene of the food that you choose to consume.
+Never carry or eat something that will drive your bowels crazy.

-Although there are washrooms on a train and are cleaned regularly, there can still be some hygiene issues.
+Although there are washrooms on trains and are cleaned regularly, there can still be some hygiene issues.
 Hence try having light food.
-If you’re carrying your own food items, don’t carry meals that comprise of onion or those that easily rot.
+If you’re carrying your own food items, don’t carry meals that comprise onion or those that easily rot.
 This may cause unnecessary wastage of food and extra expenditure.

 On reaching Chennai, the first sips we took were that of filter coffee.